 The Transformation Center is partnering with the Oregon Pediatric Improvement Partnership (OPIP) to provide supports and technical assistance to CCOs focused on using children’s health complexity data.
 (This data is provided to CCOs by OHA’s Office of Health Analytics in partnership with OPIP.)
-The supports listed below are available beginning January 2019.
-Additionally, OHA is contracting with OPIP to develop a set of short guides to help CCOs in using the children’s health complexity data.
-These guides will be posted on this page as they become available.
+The supports listed below are available beginning January 2019; requests for technical assistance were due by June 30, 2020.

 For more background on this data project, please visit